Program Contact: Julia Fullick-Jagiela 203-582-5034

 Career Planning and Development

-Complete the Talent Management Major Core Curriculum15
+Complete the Sport and Entertainment Management Major Core Curriculum15

 Negotiations and Problem Solving